AdityaKhanna/fnf-desktop-wiki/Employees.md

 Admin login --> Settings --> User Interface --> Menu Items --> Searched for Offices --> Action| Departments --> Edit --> Change Action name from Departments to Offices

 #### Removing Employee tags ####
-Admin login --> Settings --> User Interface --> Menu Items --> Searched for Employees/Configuration --> Edit --> Changed Access rights from Employee/Manager to Administration/Access Rights
+Admin login --> Settings --> User Interface --> Menu Items --> Searched for Employees/Configuration --> Edit --> Changed Access rights from Employee/Manager to Administration/Access Rights.
+This way, I as an administrator can see that the tags feature is still available, but it doesn't appear for other people